PACO-CPU/minimal-mistakes/_docs/013-build.md

 #### 2 Clang and LLVM

-Clang is .
-LLVM is a .
+Clang is is a compiler front end for the programming languages C, C++ and many others.
+LLVM is a collection of modular and reusable compiler and toolchain technologies used to develop compiler front ends and back ends.

 In order to set them up, run the following code.